emqx/emqx/README.md

 ## Overview

-A pool worker to manage and monitor the client to server or database:
+A pool worker to manage/monitor the client to server or database:

 ```
 PoolWorker -> Client -> DB